 - How you interact with the Adobe applications and how the Adobe applications interact with your content, including the features you use and the options you select

 Your regular app settings do not apply to Beta apps.
-If you do not wish to share Beta app usage information with Adobe, you should not download or install Beta apps.
+If you don't want to share Beta app usage information with Adobe, you should not download or install Beta apps.

 Currently, the Beta builds have the following updated operating system requirements: